opencog/atomspace/opencog/sheaf/README.md

 4) Re-observe a lot of sequences, this time over-laying them with a maximal spanning tree (MST).
 So unlike step 1, where each network was assumed to be a clique, this time, the network is assumed to be a tree.
-The "correct" tree is the tree that maximizs the sum of the MI of the edges.
+The "correct" tree is the tree that maximizes the sum of the MI of the edges.
 5) Compute the sections of the MST, and accumulate these to obtain a distribution of sections.

-The grammar can then be infered from the distribution of the sections.
+The grammar can then be inferred from the distribution of the sections.

 MST parsing